-In this article, you will learn about managing the analytics tab and using the general reports, including:
+In this article, you will learn about managing the analytics tab, including:

 - Analytics Toolbar

 At the top of the Analytics page, you will see the toolbar.
 The toolbar appears on each tab within the analytics page and allows you to navigate to other tabs, filter the data you view, and export metrics to a CSV.

 The Analytics toolbar contains the following options: